top of page

 Risk Management

 Our investments are made on the basis of predefined criteria and safety measures with capital preservation as the starting point.
-We then optimize profits to match our desired low level of risk.
+We then optimize profits to match our desired level of risk.
 Finally, we monitor global financial markets and geo-political developments with a potential impact on our positions.
 Our risk system dictates how we should handle that information.

 We apply our risk framework to protect our investors’ capital.
 But we are also supervised ourselves, by an independent Depositary that protects the interests of Apple Tree Fund investors.
 In addition, the Depositary is the legal owner of the Fund’s assets invested by the investors.
 We, the Fund Manager, only have access to these assets for the purpose of managing them within our mandate.